Easy Maja Jelly Recipe (Creamy Filipino Dessert with Gulaman, Corn and Cheese)

 Step 5: Thicken the Mixture

-Slowly pour the slurry into the pot while stirring continuously.
-This helps create a slightly thicker consistency without losing the jelly texture.
+Slowly pour the cornstarch slurry into the pot while stirring continuously.

 Step 8: Unmold and Serve